Why Is My Dog Chattering Their Teeth When It Isn't Cold Out?

 A Dog's Teeth Chattering Image by Toe Beans

-While chattering can be noisy and potentially irritating, you may wonder: is it painful?
+While chattering can be noisy and potentially irritating, if your dog is chattering, you may wonder: Is it painful?
 Is it dangerous?
 Is chattering cause for concern?

 Physical Causes for Teeth Chattering in Dogs